Are you looking for ways to increase your blog traffic to 30,000 visitors or more per month?

 It’s just because you don’t have enough backlinks when compared to the top site in your niche.

-If your site link authority is good, it will make it easy for you to target any long tail keyword and boost your search traffic really quickly.
+If your site link authority is good, it will make it easy for you to target any better keyword and boost your search traffic really quickly.

 If you don’t know how many backlinks your website currently have, here’s an effective tool to find out.

 If you are wondering how to build quality backlinks using long tail keywords here are few tips for you.

 - Target top blogs in your niche.
 Figure out how you can land on those blogs with your guest posts.
 Getting some good links from authority sites in your industry is the surefire way to increase your overall authority of the blog.
 It will really help you boost your search rankings faster.

-- If you start creating massive content with over 2,000 words while using long tail keywords, make sure to link out to other blogs in your niche.
+- If you start creating massive content with over 2,000 words while using descriptive keywords, make sure to link out to other blogs in your niche.
 Make those external links relevant and send an email to the people whom you have linked from your blog posts.

 - Do the above same step even with your guest posts.
 If you are writing guest posts for others, link to other people as well and let them know you are talking about them.
 This will definitely grab their attention and they will surely start linking to your stuff too.

 Step 4: Informative Keywords Vs. Commercial Intent Keywords

-Now, you know that how to find better long tail keywords that are easier to rank for and how to create great content around those keywords by building quality links.
+Now, you know that how to find better keywords that are easier to rank for and how to create great content around those keywords by building quality links.

 Let’s now focus on few keywords that can help you quickly boost your overall website sales.

 Find the difference between informational keywords and the commercial intent keywords.